 Simple but effective, these blinds are one of the most popular choices for those exact reasons.
-They're easy to install, block out light well (even better if they're blackout) and can be cleaned easily.
-They come in different designs - you can go for plain, choosing colours that complement your décor or patterns to inject a bit of fun and make a bigger statement.
+They're easy to install, block out light well (even better if they're blackout), and can be cleaned easily.
+Our insulated blinds can even help keep your house cool in summer and warm in the winter.
+Roller blinds come in different designs - you can go for plain, choosing colours that complement your décor or patterns to inject a bit of fun and make a bigger statement.

 These are made of fabric vertical slats.
 Like venetian blinds, you can control the light and privacy of a room by how much they are tilted.
 Vertical blinds can also be pulled back completely, making them a great choice for sliding glass or patio doors as you can open the doors without the blind getting in the way.

 The most common type of blackout blinds are roller blinds that use a special blackout fabric.
 They're ideal for bedrooms as they block out light more effectively, meaning less sleep disruption caused by bright light flooding in.
 Like ordinary roller blinds, they come in a variety of colours and designs to match your décor.

 For bathrooms, blinds that are moisture resistant are a must.
 These moisture resistant blackout roller blinds are perfect as the moisture will slide right off.
 They're also great for making sure you get the privacy you need.
 If you fancy something a bit different to roller blinds, aluminium venetian blinds will also work well.

 Best blinds for kitchens